The Bound Executive: Emergency Powers During the Pandemic

-62 Pages Posted: 26 May 2020 Last revised: 16 Jun 2020
+56 Pages Posted: 26 May 2020 Last revised: 4 Apr 2022

-Date Written: June 9, 2020
+Date Written: July 26, 2020

-This Article finds that, contrary to conventional wisdom, courts, legislatures and subnational governments have played important roles in constraining national executives.
-Courts have played four different roles: (1) they have insisted on procedural integrity of invocations of emergency; (2) they have engaged in substantive review of rights restrictions, balancing public health concerns; (3) they have in some cases demanded that government take affirmative steps to combat the virus and its effects.
-Legislatures have likewise played an active role in providing oversight and, in some cases, in producing new legislation that is specific to the current crisis.
-Subnational governments, too, have pushed back against central authorities, producing valuable institutional dialogues on the appropriate response.
-This Article considers the implications of these findings for theories of emergency governance, arguing that the executive does not occupy as central a role as commonly believed, especially in crises in which information is highly decentralized.
-It further defends the role of institutional checks and balances during emergencies, arguing that they are likely to produce more legitimate and reasoned responses than the executive acting alone.
+This Article finds that, contrary to this conventional wisdom, courts, legislatures and subnational governments have played important roles in constraining national executives.
+Courts have played three different roles: (1) they have insisted on procedural integrity of invocations of emergency; (2) they have engaged in substantive review of rights restrictions, balancing rights against public health concerns; and (3) they have in some cases demanded that government take affirmative steps to combat the COVID-19 virus and its effects.
+Legislatures have likewise played an active role in providing oversight and, in many cases, in producing new legislation that responds to the current crisis.
+Subnational governments, too, have pushed back against central authorities, engaging in valuable checks and balances that shaped the appropriate response.
+Taken together, these findings suggest that, in the current crisis, emergency governance has been closer to the Madisonian ideal of strong checks and balances than to Schmittian accounts of an unbound executive.

 Suggested Citation: Suggested Citation